 On your average trip in Key West, rate on a scale of 1 to 5 (5 being the safest), how safe from a crash or injury do you feel?

 MOBILITY

 On a scale of 1 to 5 (1=not well, 5=very well) how well does each of these 3 transportation modes meet your mobility needs?
+Total = 28 complete streets

 RESPONSES BY TOPIC